Kyriosity/read-write/README+/pencraft/README+/opuses/_drafts/DevVsManufacture.md

 # Software - Why development couldn't be manufacturing

-Some may give a concise answer: _Because it's not. **Period**.
-And if you look for an industry parallel then dev is rather constructor bureua or R&D dprt._
+Busy experienced developers may give a concise answer: _Because it's not._ **Period**.

+INFOLDED: if to look for an industry parallel then dev is closer to a constructor bureua or R&D department.

-* I've heard once from a non-programmer customer: "Software is an art".
+<sub>I've heard once from a customer: *Software is an art*.
+Pleasing but barely real - there're no galleries of old masters with Algol listings.</sub>

-Then your contra-question will be what in the world is the title and what's my point?
-The problem is that many producers and customers see this way and expect the success of low-cost enterprises such as airlines.
+## Rationale

+Maybe the story of outsource and success of discounters (as low-cost airlines) is to blame but many producers, managers, investors and customers see development as a routine.

+Organize processes, SELECT by skills, plan tasks and hours, and wait planned hours DIV developers * 8/24 * 5/7 = DAYS.
+Ready

 ## Wrapping up